 Conclusion

 The success of your network pentest will often rely on the tools you use.
-This guide detailed 20 of the best network penetration testing tools to set you up for success.
-You saw tools that can be used for network scanning, post-exploitation, lateral movement, assessing Active Directory environments, spoofing traffic, and harvesting credentials.
+This guide detailed 20 of the best network penetration testing tools - from vulnerability scanners and network sniffing utilities to exploit modules, custom scripts, and automated pentesting frameworks.
+You explored tools for network scanning, postβexploitation, lateral movement, assessing Active Directory environments, spoofing traffic, harvesting credentials, and analyzing packet data.